aulawabbel/terror/README.md

-# terror
+# Global Terror Graph
-Web application and data that graph the terror since 2001
+This is a Web application and data that graph the terror since 2001

+## Usage
+Hover over a specific bubble to show details of the attack.
+You can filter on year, month and country.
+To only show Islamic or non Islamic attacks click the respective lable in the legend.

 ## Data sources: